PMBJP

 Offline

-Step 1: Download the applicant form (page no. 06 onwards).
+Step 1: Download the applicant form from the official website.

 Step 2: Fill out all the necessary details with the self-declaration.